Wisdumb24/Physics/Eccentricity-main/README.md

 Information of all partons, final charged hadrons and jets are stored in a tree in 'pp_parton_cascade_0.root' and 'pp_parton_cascade_0.root', including their energies, momenta, etc.

-2. type 'root test.C' to read the root file and produce plots (particles at 1.95 fm/c)
+2. type 'root test.C' to read the root file and produce plots for event plane angle psi_2 (particles at 1.95 fm/c)